CapstoneProject18/Object-Recognition/Bottlenecks/Bottlenecks.md

-These are the feature vector values we have used for classifying flowers in 5 different categories
+These are the feature vector values we have used to retrain our models to be able to classify them in different labels